nobuta1311/HanziMutualLearningBot/ReadMe.md

 # MainFunction

 - Translate Hanzi to phonetic sign like bopomofo(Taiwan), pinyin(China Mainland),IPA.
-- As input methods, This app supports Image, voice, GPS, URL and text.
+- As input methods, This app supports image, voice, location, URL and text.
-- As output methods, This app also supports Image,voice,URL,stickers and text.
+- As output methods, also supports image,voice,URL,stickers and text.

 # ToDo